 Since we already established that online conversations can hurt brands and organizations in dramatic ways, it is also important to learn how the different applications of media monitoring works, especially in the context of crisis management, or whenever something breaks and might need a good fixing.

-One of the top benefits of media monitoring and analysis is that it helps you prepare for a public relations crisis, and save your brand a ton of shame and public loathing, if not revenue.
+One of the top benefits of media monitoring and analysis is that it helps you prepare for a public relations crisis, and saves your brand a ton of shame and public loathing, if not revenue.

 The very first step which comes in trying to recover from a public relations crisis is to be fully aware of what is happening, that is, knowing the situation at hand well enough to be able to think of solutions to control it effectively.
 We bet you can think of numerous instances where brands suffered from getting flak for things they could have responded to easily and mitigate all the trouble.